zoubingwu/reackt/README.md

 ### View

-Since we build on top of redux, so it's just like a regular redux app with react-redux to connect the state to our view components.
+Since we build on top of redux and redux is view-layer agnostic, you can use any other UI library.
+For react, we can use react-redux to connect the state to our view components.
 Using hooks API to make it even more enjoyable.

 **index.js**